Skip to content

 • Optional Slack — Connect Slack on free plan for instant alerts in your workspace.

-Paid plans add 1-minute checks, more monitors, SMS, status pages, and team features.
-See features and pricing for details.
+See the dedicated free uptime monitor page for everything included on the free plan.
+Paid plans add 1-minute checks, more monitors, SMS, status pages, and team features — see features and pricing.

 Quick Comparison Checklist